VDRainer/ha_adguard_device_control/README.md

 I'm one of the 4.2% HA Core users 🙂

 This reads a yaml config file, adds/removes device ip adresses to/from a list and posts them to the adguard home api.
 The ip's are added/removed in adguard > Settings > DNS settings > Disallowed clients.
+It is advisable to have fixed ip's or dhcp reservations for the clients.

 ## Installation
-Copy the adgaurd_clients.yaml to your home assistant config directory and edit it for your needs.
+Copy the adguard_clients.yaml to your home assistant config directory and edit it for your needs.

 Copy the adguard_clients.py to your home assistant config directory (i have it in a subfolder 'scripts') and edit the path to the adguard_clients.yaml file.
 Also change the ip (or hostname, if your local dns is running properly) to your adguard instance.